 Values provided by HDC (July 2003).
 Flow (cfs) was calculated based on turbine efficiency, project head, and power output (MW).
 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).

-Unit 4 and 5 have hydraulically locked runner blades and a restricted operating range, as defined in Table LMN-6-A.
+Unit 5 has hydraulically locked runner blades and a restricted operating range, as defined in Table LMN-6-A.

-Table LMN-6-A. Temporary Restricted Operating Range for Lower Monumental Units 4 and 5 with Locked Runner Blades (Non-Adjustable).a
+Table LMN-6-A. Temporary Restricted Operating Range for Lower Monumental Unit 5 with Locked Runner Blades (Non-Adjustable).a